 As an option, you can wear shoes with ample room to limit your pain.
 Women should restrict themselves from wearing high heels for at least six months after surgery.
 Your doctor can also refer you to a physical therapy where you will be taught bunion exercises that will strengthen your lower leg and foot.

 The decision about whether to have bunionectomy surgery must be made with all the facts.
-All surgical procedures have some risk of developing an infection, but the risk of complications from bunion surgery is very low, especially under Dr. Petkov’s care.
+All surgical procedures have some risk of developing an infection, but the risk of complications from bunion surgical intervention is very low, especially under Dr. Petkov’s care.

 Bunions are painful bony bumps that form over the side of your big toe joint, right near the base.
 Medical experts believe that hallux valgus most commonly develop because your big toe gets pushed into an unnatural position due to wearing high heels or snug-fitting shoes.
 This is why women are more likely to suffer from bunions than men.